MicrosoftDocs/architecture-center/docs/isv/application-tenancy.md

 # Tenancy models for SaaS applications

-This article describes the application tenancy models available to Software as a Service (SaaS) application builders.
+In a Software as a Service (SaaS) model, your company does not sell licenses to your application.
+Instead, each of your customers are a *tenant* of your company.
+Each tenant can access your SaaS application and its data, in return for paying the rent.
+This article describes the application tenancy models available to SaaS application builders.

 When designing a SaaS application, you must choose the application tenancy model that best fits the needs of your customers and your business.
 In general, the application tenancy model doesn't impact the functionality of an application.
 But it likely impacts other aspects of the overall solution including scale, tenant isolation, cost per tenant and operation complexity.

 ## What are application tenancy models

-The sections below explore the concepts of single, mixed and multi-tenant application models.
+The sections below explore the concepts of single, mixed, and multi-tenant application models.

 ### Single tenant